-- 1. The amounts presented in the Special Purpose Financial Statement ("SPFS") were inconsistent with the accounting policies described in the Notes to the SPFS.
-Two of twelve transactions selected for testing were incurred during the audit period, but were improperly excluded from the SPFS.
-These transactions were excluded because DAI used a different basis of accounting to recognize when these costs were incurred.
-The total value of the improperly excluded costs was \$642.
-The omission occurred both within the initial versions of the SPFS provided for audit and within the final version of the SPFS. - 2.
-The following errors were identified on the SPFS and within its notes: - SPFS Note 4 Revenue did not include a description of the fees earned under the Task Order.
-DAI corrected Note 4 in the final Notes to the SPFS presented in this report. - The budget figures reported on the Statement did not agree to modification 12 which realigned the Task Order budget on June 30, 2019.
-The SPFS was corrected to reflect the budget as stated in Modification 12.
+- The amounts presented in the Special Purpose Financial Statement ("SPFS") were inconsistent with the accounting policies described in the Notes to the SPFS.
+Specifically, eighteen transactions were for costs incurred prior to the audit, which is inconsistent with Note 2 to the SPFS.
+These costs were therefore improperly included on the SPFS.
+The total value of the improperly included costs was \$12,104.
+The omission occurred both within the initial versions of the SPFS provided for audit and within the final version of the SPFS; and - 2.
+Within Note 4 to the SPFS, revenue did not include a description of the fees earned under the Task Order.
+DAI corrected Note 4 in the final Notes to the SPFS presented in this report.